-East Girru
+“East Girru”

 East Girru was not previously observed as a thermal source from Voyager, Galileo, or from the ground.
-It was the second brightest source observed by New Horizons and was detected by both LORRI and MVIC, but only in the overlapping near infrared and methane filters.
+It was the second brightest source observed by New Horizons (again, we should give numbers , in a table) and was detected by both LORRI and MVIC, though MVIC detected East Girru only in the overlapping near infrared and methane filters, preventing determination of a color temperature.
 Over the course of the 6 days of LORRI data, a decrease in brightness of more than a factor of 4 was detected.
 Smaller decreases were detected in two MVIC filters (near infrared and methane) over 3 days.
+[Need details, in a figure]